Ayurveda & Panchakarma FAQ's

 Ayurveda dates back an estimated 5,000-10,000 years and is widely considered to be the oldest form of health care in the world.
-It is understood by many scholars that knowledge of Ayurveda spread out from India and influenced the ancient Chinese system of medicine, Unani medicine, and the humoral medicine practiced by Hippocrates in Greece.
+It is understood by many scholars that knowledge of Ayurveda spread out from India and influenced the ancient Chinese system of medicine, Unani medicine, and the humoral medicine practised by Hippocrates in Greece.
 For this reason, Ayurveda is often referred to as the “Mother of all healing.”

 Before Ayurveda began its recent renewal in the West, it went through a period of decline in India when Western medical education became dominant during the era of British rule.
 Ayurveda became a second-class option used primarily by traditional spiritual practitioners and the poor.
 After India gained its independence in 1947, Ayurveda gained ground and new schools began to be established.
 Today more than five hundred Ayurvedic companies and hospitals have opened in the last ten years, and several hundred schools have been established.
 Although Ayurveda remains a secondary system of health care in India, the trend toward complementary care is emerging, and Western and Ayurvedic physicians often work side by side.

-Interest in Ayurveda in the West began in the mid 1970’s as Ayurvedic teachers from India began visiting the United States and Europe.
+Interest in Ayurveda in the West began in the mid-1970s as Ayurvedic teachers from India began visiting the United States and Europe.
 By sharing their knowledge they have inspired a vast movement toward body-mind-spirit medicine.
 Today Ayurvedic colleges are opening throughout Europe, Australia, and the United States.

 Ayurveda is the collection of principles of healthy living that evolved from the time of the appearance of man on earth.
-It is not liable to change at any time or at any point of the world.
-This healing system has been practiced in daily living in India for more than 5000 years.
-Ayurveda, first recorded in the Vedas, the world’s oldest collection of knowledge, is still the most favored healthcare practice of millions of Indians.
+It is not liable to change at any time or at any point in the world.
+This healing system has been practised in daily living in India for more than 5000 years.
+Ayurveda, first recorded in the Vedas, the world’s oldest collection of knowledge, is still the most favoured healthcare practice of millions of Indians.
 A system older than Greek and Egyptian medicine, it is now known to the wider world as a New Age medicine, proving its eternal significance.